 Join us for the 2017 ILCA Conference and Annual Meeting, Knowledge, Diversity, Equity: Global Access to Skilled Lactation Care, 19-22 July in Toronto, Canada. #ILCA17 offers opportunities to learn from leading experts around the globe (68 speakers representing 13 countries) on a wide range of topics.
-Alice Farrow, IBCLC (Italy) is one of the #ILCA17 plenary speakers, and will be presenting Gender Diversity, Language, and Inclusion for Lactation Specialists.
-We spoke with Alice about the role of gender-inclusive language in providing compassionate, accessible lactation support, to get a feel for what we can look forward to at #ILCA17.
+Aiden Farrow, IBCLC (Italy) is one of the #ILCA17 plenary speakers, and will be presenting Gender Diversity, Language, and Inclusion for Lactation Specialists.
+We spoke with Aiden about the role of gender-inclusive language in providing compassionate, accessible lactation support, to get a feel for what we can look forward to at #ILCA17.

 Lactation Matters (LM): How can knowledge of inclusive language help International Board Certified Lactation Consultants® (IBCLCs®) improve their practice?

-Alice Farrow (AF): First, non-inclusive language is a barrier to practice.
+Aiden Farrow (AF): First, non-inclusive language is a barrier to practice.

 Inclusive language can refer to many issues.
 My talk at the ILCA conference is about gender-inclusive language.
 Gender-inclusive language has become commonplace when it concerns changing male-gendered language to language that is inclusive of women.
 It used to be commonplace for the word “man” to mean men and women, or all people.
 It is no longer commonplace.

 When I talk about gender-inclusive language, I am not referring to language that is inclusive of men and women.
 I am talking about all genders: cisgender and transgender, third gender, non-binary, agender, androgynous, gender queer, etc.